yrro/hitron-exporter/README.md

 vault.
 At some point I'll add the ability to retrieve them from a config file as well.

-Communcation with the CPE device is secured by TLS; the TLS server certificate fingerprint is checked against the value configured in Prometheus.
+Communication with the CPE device is secured by TLS; the TLS server certificate fingerprint is checked against the value configured in Prometheus.

 Written in [Python](https://python.org/) (or is this an anti-feature?)